survivejs/webpack-book/manuscript/techniques/04_testing.md

 }
 ```

-Now you have to new commands: one to run tests once and other to run them in a watch mode.
+Now you have two new commands: one to run tests once and other to run them in a watch mode.
 In order to capture coverage information, you have to set `"collectCoverage": true` at `"jest"` settings in *package.json*.
 It emits the coverage reports below *coverage* directory by default.

 Porting a webpack setup to Jest may require more effort especially if you rely on webpack specific features.
 [The official guide](https://facebook.github.io/jest/docs/webpack.html) covers quite a few of the common gotchas.
 You can also configure Jest to use Babel through [babel-jest](https://www.npmjs.com/package/babel-jest).
 This allows you to use Babel plugins like [babel-plugin-module-resolver](https://www.npmjs.com/package/babel-plugin-module-resolver) to match webpack's functionality.